nfdi4plants/nfdi4plants.knowledgebase/src/content/docs/core-concepts/isa-annotation-principles.md

 ## Parameter

-`Parameter` columns describe steps in your experimental workflow, e.g., the temperature or extraction buffer used for your assay.
+`Parameter` columns describe steps in your experimental workflow, e.g., the temperature or extraction buffer volume used for your assay.
 Multiple Parameter columns form a protocol.
 You can add any number of `Parameter` columns.

 <div style="background-color: white; color: #0BB5DD;">